 After publishing no bake cheesecake jars, I figured a completely separate post for the strawberry topping sauce would be appreciated!
 I actually made a triple batch of it last week when strawberries were on mega sale and froze the sauce in freezer tupperwares.
 (Freezes and thaws like a dream!)

-But this strawberry dessert topping has actually been an essential for years, pairing with everything like pound cake, cheesecake, ice cream, and strawberry french toast casserole.
+But this strawberry dessert topping has actually been an essential for years, pairing with everything like pound cake, cheesecake, ice cream, and berries & cream french toast casserole.
 I have plenty more suggestions below and yes, this stuff is totally acceptable at breakfast!

 Why You’ll Love This Homemade Strawberry Topping